cloudberrydb/cloudberrydb-site/docs/system-utilities/plcontainer.md

 The Greenplum Database server configuration parameter `log_min_messages` controls the log level.
 The default log level is `warning`.

-{**-v** | **--volume**} shared-volume`**
+**`{**-v** | **--volume**} shared-volume`**
-:   Optional.
+Optional.
 Specify a Docker volume to bind mount.
 You can specify this option multiple times to define multiple volumes.

-:   The format for a shared volume: `host-dir:container-dir:[rw|ro]`.
+The format for a shared volume: `host-dir:container-dir:[rw|ro]`.
 The information is stored as attributes in the `shared_directory` element of the `runtime` element in the PL/Container configuration file.

 - host-dir - absolute path to a directory on the host system.
 The Greenplum Database administrator user (gpadmin) must have appropriate access to the directory.
 - container-dir - absolute path to a directory in the Docker container.
 - `[rw|ro]` - read-write or read-only access to the host directory from the container.

-:   When adding configuration information for a new runtime, the utility adds this read-only shared volume information.
+When adding configuration information for a new runtime, the utility adds this read-only shared volume information.

-:   `<greenplum-home>/bin/plcontainer_clients:/clientdir:ro`
+`<greenplum-home>/bin/plcontainer_clients:/clientdir:ro`

-:   If needed, you can specify other shared directories.
+If needed, you can specify other shared directories.
 The utility returns an error if the specified container-dir is the same as the one that is added by the utility, or if you specify multiple shared volumes with the same container-dir.

 > **Caution** Allowing read-write access to a host directory requires special considerations.

 - When specifying read-write access to host directory, ensure that the specified host directory has the correct permissions.
 - When running PL/Container user-defined functions, multiple concurrent Docker containers that are running on a host could change data in the host directory.
 Ensure that the functions support multiple concurrent access to the data in the host directory.

-runtime-backup {**-f** | **--file**} config_file`**
+**`runtime-backup {**-f** | **--file**} config_file`**

-:   Copies the PL/Container configuration file to the specified file on the local host.
+Copies the PL/Container configuration file to the specified file on the local host.

-runtime-delete {**-r** | **--runtime**} runtime_id`**
+**`runtime-delete {**-r** | **--runtime**} runtime_id`**

-:   Removes runtime configuration information in the PL/Container configuration file on all Greenplum Database instances.
+Removes runtime configuration information in the PL/Container configuration file on all Greenplum Database instances.
 The utility returns a message if the specified runtime_id does not exist in the file.

-runtime-edit [{**-e** | **--editor**} editor]`**
+**`runtime-edit [{**-e** | **--editor**} editor]`**

-:   Edit the XML file `plcontainer_configuration.xml` with the specified editor.
+Edit the XML file `plcontainer_configuration.xml` with the specified editor.
 The default editor is `vi`.

 Saving the file updates the configuration file on all Greenplum Database hosts.
 If errors exist in the updated file, the utility returns an error and does not update the file.

-runtime-replace options`**
+**`runtime-replace options`**

-:   Replaces runtime configuration information in the PL/Container configuration file on all Greenplum Database instances.
+Replaces runtime configuration information in the PL/Container configuration file on all Greenplum Database instances.
 If the runtime_id does not exist, the information is added to the configuration file.
 The utility adds a startup command and shared directory to the configuration.

-runtime-restore {**-f** | **--file**} config_file`**
+**`runtime-restore {**-f** | **--file**} config_file`**

-:   Replaces information in the PL/Container configuration file `plcontainer_configuration.xml` on all Greenplum Database instances with the information from the specified file on the local host.
+Replaces information in the PL/Container configuration file `plcontainer_configuration.xml` on all Greenplum Database instances with the information from the specified file on the local host.

-runtime-show [{**-r** | **--runtime**} runtime_id]`**
+**`runtime-show [{**-r** | **--runtime**} runtime_id]`**

-:   Displays formatted PL/Container runtime configuration information.
+Displays formatted PL/Container runtime configuration information.
 If a runtime_id is not specified, the configuration for all runtime IDs are displayed.

-runtime-verify`**
+**`runtime-verify`**

-:   Checks the PL/Container configuration information on the Greenplum Database instances with the configuration information on the coordinator.
+Checks the PL/Container configuration information on the Greenplum Database instances with the configuration information on the coordinator.
 If the utility finds inconsistencies, you are prompted to replace the remote copy with the local copy.
 The utility also performs XML validation.

 -h | --help`**`

-:   Display help text.
+Display help text.
 If specified without a command, displays help for all `plcontainer` commands.
 If specified with a command, displays help for the command.

---verbose`**
+**`--verbose`**

-:   Enable verbose logging for the command.
+Enable verbose logging for the command.

 ## Examples